Aaronius/penpal/README.md

 If the child iframe attempts to reconnect with the parent, the parent will accept the new connection.
 This could happen, for example, if a user refreshes the child iframe or navigates within the iframe to a different page that also uses Penpal.
 In this case, the `child` object the parent received when the initial connection was established will be updated with the new methods provided by the child iframe.

 NOTE: Currently there is no API to notify consumers of a reconnection.
-If this is important for you, please file an issue and explain why it would be beneficial to you.
+If this is important for you, please provide feedback on [this issue](https://github.com/Aaronius/penpal/issues/58) with how you would like to see the API designed.

 ## Errors